syncfusion-content/blazor-docs/blazor/numeric-textbox/getting-started.md

 ![Blazor NumericTextBox with Precision Value](./images/blazor-numerictextbox-precision-value.png)

-> You can also explore our [Blazor NumericTextBox example](https://blazor.syncfusion.com/demos/numeric-textbox/default-functionalities?theme=bootstrap5) that shows how to present and manipulate data.
+> You can also explore our [Blazor NumericTextBox example](https://blazor.syncfusion.com/demos/numeric-textbox/default-functionalities?theme=bootstrap5) that shows how to configure the numeric textbox in Blazor.

 ## See Also